bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 Note that the best move may even be to gather further information and purposefully make a guess that is inconsistent with the received feedback.
 However, if there is both a consistent and an inconsistent candidate that are <q>best</q>, one should of course prefer the consistent one -- it might match the secret after all.
+That's why we also keep the inconsistent candidates (`self.not_candidate`) around.

-The Minimax-based approach manages to solve each classic Mastermind instance within five guesses, and needs $4.476$ rounds on average.
+The Minimax-based approach solves any classic Mastermind instance **within five guesses**, and needs $4.476$ rounds on average.
 Unfortunately, the runtime complexity of this and similar methods that optimise rigorously is quadratic in the number of candidates.
 Considering that even iterating over all possible secrets of a hard Mastermind instance takes too long for a game AI, aiming for optimal guesses is quite a stretch.